- WTM Launches a "Platform for Change"

-- Global Responsible Tourism Awards Launched
+- New Responsible Tourism School Launched

-The next edition of RT News will be out at the beginning of June
+The next edition of RT News will be out at the beginning of August

 The Responsible Tourism Hub provides quick links to curated material on Responsible Tourism.